We strongly believe that good communication

 Our stage is used for a play in the Christmas and Summer Terms with every child taking part and we have an open day during the Spring Term.

 Displays of the children's work can be viewed at all times.

 All group teachers are equipped with tablets to monitor and record the development of each child in their group, otherwise known as their 'learning journey'.
 We use Arc Pathway early learning software which allows teachers to create a unique profile for each child.
 Further information about this software can be found HERE.

-The learning journey (sometimes referred to as learning journals) is a collection of different documents collected by early years’ practitioners that provide a picture of a child’s development under the seven areas of learning.
-It consists of photos, art-work, mark-making, etc., and are interspersed with observations made by practitioners including notes of relevant conversations or comments made by the child.
-Group teacher's link any observations to the EYFS learning areas, aspects and statements.
+The learning journey (sometimes referred to as learning journal) is a collection of different documents collected by our team, which provide a picture of a child’s development under the seven areas of learning.
+It consists of photos, art-work, mark-making, etc., and are interspersed with observations made by their teachers, including notes of relevant conversations or comments made by the child.
+Group teacher's also link any observations to the EYFS learning areas.

 A short report on each child is sent at the end of the Summer Term.

-The Principal and staff are always available to discuss any queries or problems.
+The Principal and staff are always available to discuss any questions or concerns.
 We strongly believe that good communication between parents and staff is vital in supporting each child in the most effective way.